 Julian Wilkins is a conductor, organist and pianist, working throughout the UK and overseas with musical organisations including the City of Birmingham Symphony Orchestra, Birmingham Contemporary Music Group, BBC Proms Youth Choir, and the national youth choirs of Great Britain, Scotland, Wales and Northern Ireland.
 As a respected choral consultant he teaches at the University of Birmingham and for the Association of British Choral Directors.

 Professor Andrew Kirkman

-Andrew Kirkman sits on the Music Society Committee as a senior academic in the Department of Music.
-He is Director of the Centre for Early Music Performance and Research.
-Andrew published widely on late-medieval and renaissance music and culture.
-He is director of the award-winning 'Binchois Consort,' which records little-known Renaissance repertory on the Hyperion label, and has conducted and recorded orchestral and operatic repertory from the seventeenth century to the twentieth.
+Andrew Kirkman sits on the Music Society committee as a senior academic in the Department of Music.
+He is Director of the Collective for Early Music Performance and Research.

 Director of Choral Activities